FV101 Scorpion: Foreign users

-Some small armies, such as the Botswana Defence Force, and some larger armies such as the Iranian Army and Nigerian Army, continue to use the Scorpion, in some cases up-armed with the 90 mm Cockerill.
+The Botswana Defence Force, the Iranian Army and the Nigerian Army continue to use Scorpions, in some cases up-armed with the 90 mm Cockerill.

 The Iranian army used its Scorpion tanks in the Iran–Iraq War, with various degrees of success.
-Early in the war, Iranians used the Scorpions's "accurate fire" (alongside the Cobra attack helicopters) to hold back Iraqi 2nd Infantry Division's offensive towards the city of Ilam.
+Early in the war, Iran used the Scorpions's "accurate fire" (alongside the Cobra attack helicopters) to hold back the Iraqi 2nd Infantry Division's offensive towards the city of Ilam.

 However, the Scorpions proved less effective when faced with Iraq's 9th Armoured Division:

 A second [Iraqi] column rushed to Susangerd, which it crossed without encountering any resistance, the city having apparently been left defenseless.
 The column continued in the direction of Hamidiyeh.
 It came into contact with the [Iranian] 92nd Armored Division's reconnaissance regiment, which met it with effective in-depth defense.
 Yet the Iranians eventually had to yield in the face of Iraqi pressure.
 Their Scorpions' 90 mm guns did not hold their weight against the T-62 tanks' 115 mm guns.
 The Iraqis thus took control of Hamidiyeh, then Bozorg.

 The British government provided Iran (and Iraq) with limited parts for their Scorpions during the war:

 Regarding military matters, the British government imposed two strict rules: contracts signed before the war would be honored, but the sale of equipment likely to significantly increase either side's military capacities was banned.
 Interpreting these regulations loosely, the British government delivered both the Iranians and the Iraqis motors and spare parts for Chieftain and Scorpion tanks, which would allow the former to maintain tanks acquired under the Shah and the latter to repair tanks captured from the Iranian army.